James Bramston (bishop)

-James Yorke Bramston (15 March 1763 – 11 July 1836) was an English-born bishop of the Roman Catholic Church.
-He served as Vicar Apostolic of the London District from 1827 until his death in 1836.
+James Yorke Bramston (15 March 1763 – 11 July 1836) was an English Catholic prelate who served as Vicar Apostolic of the London District from 1827 until his death in 1836.

+Biography

 Born in Oundle, Northamptonshire, Bramston was educated at Oundle School and Lincoln's Inn, where he studied for nearly four years under the Roman Catholic conveyancer Charles Butler, and became a lawyer.

 Following his conversion to Catholicism in 1790, he studied theology at the English College, Lisbon and was ordained a priest in 1801.
-He then worked as a missionary in the apostolic vicariates of the Midland District and the London District, of which he became vicar general in 1812.
+Then he worked as a missionary in the apostolic vicariates of the Midland District and the London District, of which he became vicar general in 1812.

 On 4 February 1823, Bramston was appointed Coadjutor Vicar Apostolic of the London District and Titular Bishop of Usula by Pope Pius VII.
 He received his episcopal consecration on the following 29 June from Bishop William Poynter, with Bishops Peter Collingridge, O.F.M., and Peter Augustine Baines, O.S.B., serving as co-consecrators.
 He succeeded Bishop Poynter as Vicar Apostolic of the London District upon the latter's death on 26 November 1827.